Glass Fiber Market Size and Share

 Global Glass Fiber Market Report Scope

-The glass fiber market is segmented by type, application, end-user industry, and geography.
-On the basis of type, the market is segmented into chopped strands, glass wool, roving, and yarn.
-On the basis of application, the market is segmented into composites and insulation.
-On the basis of the end-user industry, the market is segmented into building and construction, automotive, aerospace and defense, alternative energy, consumer goods, industrial, and other end-user industries (electronics).
-The report also covers the market size and forecasts for the glass fiber market in 15 countries across major regions.
-For each segment, the market sizing and forecast have been done on the basis of value (USD).
+The glass fiber market is segmented by product form, fiber type, end-user industry, and geography.
+By product form, the market is segmented into roving, mats, strands, yarn, glass wool, and others (milled fiber and fabrics).
+By fiber type, the market is segmented into E-glass, S-glass, E-CR glass, C-glass, and others.
+By end-user industry, the market is segmented into building and construction, automotive, wind energy, aerospace and defense, marine, sports and leisure, and other end-user industries (electronics).
+The report also covers the market size and forecasts for the glass fiber market in 27 countries across major regions.
+For each segment, the market sizing and forecast have been done on the basis of volume (tons).

 By Product Form